scottthesecond/capture-scripts/README.md

 - Recordings are saved to a network-attached storage (NAS) share
 - You want to organize captures by project and tape name

-The system uses `ffmpeg` to capture from V4L2 video devices and ALSA audio devices, encoding the recording to disk while simultaneously streaming a preview feed via UDP.
+The system uses `ffmpeg` to capture from V4L2 video devices and ALSA audio devices, encoding the recording to disk while simultaneously serving a preview feed via TCP.
+The receiver connects to the sender, allowing you to monitor the capture process remotely.

 ## Features